-All the financial asset and financial liabilities measured at amortised cost, carrying value is an approximation of their respective fair value.
+For all the financial assets and financial liabilities measured at amortised cost, carrying value is an approximation of their respective fair value.

 Financial risk management

 The Company's activities expose it to market risk (including currency risk, interest rate risk and other price risk), liquidity risk and credit risk.